mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 The default installation path of the installation package is `/usr/local/Ascend`.
 Ensure that the current user has the right to access the installation path `/usr/local/Ascend` of Ascend AI processor software package, If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.

 Install the .whl packages provided in Ascend AI processor software package.
-The .whl packages are released with the software package.
-If the .whl packages have been installed before, you need to uninstall the packages by the following command.
+If the .whl packages have been installed before, you should uninstall the .whl packages by running the following command.

 ```bash
 pip uninstall te topi hccl -y